Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity: Behavior of distance based non-Markovianity measure

 where $ \sigma_{-} $ and $ \sigma_{+} $ are the qubit raising and lowering operators, and we are in the limit of a zero temperature bath.
 The corresponding master equation is $ \dot{\rho}=\gamma_{a}(t)\mathcal{L}(\rho(t)) $, where we choose the time-dependent ``decay rate'' $ \gamma_{a}(t) $ as \cite{victor}

 Here, \(\gamma_0\) and \(\lambda\) are two system parameters that can be used to decide about the Markovianity in terms of divisibility of the dynamics, as shown by Mukherjee \emph{et al.} \cite{victor}.
 When $ \lambda > 2\gamma_{0} $, the evolution is divisible and when $ \gamma_{0} > \lambda /2 $, the evolution is non-divisible.
 The non-divisible map $ \Lambda_{S} $ is constructed by choosing a particular pair of values of $ \gamma_{0} $ and $ \lambda $ such that $ \gamma_{0} > \lambda /2 $.
 Keeping the value of $ \lambda $ the same as that for the non-divisible map, we generate a class of divisible maps $ \tilde{\Lambda}_{S}^{0} $, by randomly choosing $ \gamma_{0} $, from a uniform distribution, while satisfying the condition $ \lambda > 2\gamma_{0} $.
 In parallel, we also generate the set of all density operators $ \rho^{S}_{0} $ on \(\mathbb{C}^2\) by Haar-uniformly generating pure states on the larger Hilbert space \(\mathbb{C}^2 \otimes \mathbb{C}^2\).
 The generation of the density matrices is therefore according to the ``induced metric'' \cite{karol, induced}.
 We now apply both the maps on the elements of this set of density operators to obtain the time evolved states $ \Lambda_{S}(\rho^{S}_{0}) $ and $ \tilde{\Lambda}_{S}^{0}(\rho^{S}_{0}) $, and maximize the trace distance between them over this set of density operators.
 The ``trace distance'' between two density matrices \(\varrho\) and \(\varsigma\) is given by \(\mbox{tr}\sqrt{(\varrho - \varsigma)(\varrho - \varsigma)^\dagger}\).
 The trace distance thus obtained, is further minimized over the set of divisible maps generated by varying \(\gamma_0\) for a fixed \(\lambda\), with $ \lambda > 2\gamma_{0} $.
 The entire optimization process is executed for different points on the $ t $-axis.
 The data is presented in Fig. \ref{jonmo-moder-} as the red solid curve.
+The non-Markovianity increases initially, starting to decrease after a certain time and then decaying to zero, i.e. the map becomes Markovian after a time.
 It is important to mention here that the optimization is performed under the assumption that the optimal Markovian-like map for a given non-divisible amplitude damping channel is attained within the class of divisible amplitude damping channels.

 It is of course true that time-dependence in the parameters of the dynamical equation are not necessary for the optimization process, as only the outputs of the non-divisible channel and the nearest divisible channel are used in the definition of the non-Markovianity measure.
 But this is true if we are able to consider the optimization over all Markovian-like maps.
 This we have been unable to perform.
 We have therefore considered the time-dependent decay rates for all times for optimization process.
 For every time, it provides another element of the space of divisible maps, and gives us a chance of having a better estimate of the non-Markovianity measure.